-The main tool for managing assets and maintenance is the asset management plan which is reviewed annually by management and every 3-4 years by Opus International Consultants.
+The main tool for managing assets and maintenance is the asset management plan which is reviewed annually by management and every three to four years by Opus International Consultants.
 The Trust also seeks specialised external advice where necessary to ensure that any maintenance issues are dealt with appropriately.
+This process has worked extremely well for 11 years and we will continue to be assertive about keeping our maintenance up to date.